-16. If a company receives low support for its say-on-pay proposal, how does ISS assess the board's actions taken in response? .
-10 17.
-What impact might an identified pay-for-performance misalignment have on equity plan proposals? .
-11 Pay for Performance Evaluation .
-11 18.
-How does ISS' quantitative pay for performance screen work? .
-11 19.
-What are the four measures in ISS' quantitative screen? .
-11 20.
-How does the new Financial Performance Assessment measure operate? .
-12 21.
-How can the FPA result affect the final quantitative concern level? .
-12 22.
-How does the initial quantitative pay for performance analysis affect the ultimate compensation-related vote recommendation? .
-13 23.
-What are the factors that ISS considers in conducting the qualitative review of the pay for performance analysis?
-24. If a company received Low concern in the quantitative pay for performance model, will ISs still evaluate the company's incentive programs?
-25. How does ISS use realizable pay in its analysis? .
-14 26.
-How is Realizable Pay computed? .
-14 27.
-How does ISS calculate the "Granted Pay" that is compared to a CEO's "Realizable Pay"? .
-15 28.
-Why doesn't ISS use the intrinsic value (exercise price minus current market price) of stoc options when calculating realizable pay?
-29. A company would like to disclose ongoing and/or completed performance-based equity awards for awards made in the past three years.
-What type of disclosure format would ISS sugge 30.
-With respect to pay for performance alignment and realizable pay calculations, how will Is treat CEOs who have not been in the position for three years?
-31. How is three-year total shareholder return (TSR) calculated?
-How are "peaks and valleys" accounted for in the five-year analysis? .
-16 32.
-What TSR time period will ISS use for the subject company and the peers for purposes of calculating the RDA measure?
-17
+16. boa If a company receives low support for its say-on-pay proposal, how does ISS assess the ard's actions taken in response?
+17. pro What impact might an identified pay-for-performance misalignment have on equity plan posals?11 Pay-fo or-Performance Evaluation11 18.
+How does ISS' quantitative pay-for-performance screen work?11 19.
+Will any of the quantitative pay-for-performance screens change for 2019?11 20.
+What are the four measures in ISS' quantitative screen?
+21. ince Given the use of TSR in ISS' quantitative screen, does ISS prefer companies use TSR as an entive program metric?
+22. How does the Financial Performance Assessment measure operate?12 23.
+How can the FPA result affect the final quantitative concern level?
+24. con How does the initial quantitative pay-for-performance analysis affect the ultimate npensation-related vote recommendation?
+25. per What are the factors that ISS considers in conducting the qualitative review of the pay-for-formance analysis?13 26. still If a company received Low concern in the quantitative pay-for-performance model, will ISS levaluate the company's incentive programs?14 27.
+How does ISS use realizable pay in its analysis?12 28.
+How is realizable pay computed?
+29. How does ISS calculate the "granted pay" that is compared to a CEO's "realizable pay"?16 30. opt Why doesn't ISS use the intrinsic value (exercise price minus current market price) of stock ions when calculating realizable pay?16 31. awa A company would like to disclose ongoing and/or completed performance-based equity ards for awards made in the past three years.
+What type of disclosure format would ISS suggest?
+32. trea With respect to pay-for-performance alignment and realizable pay calculations, how will ISS at CEOs who have not been in the position for three years?
+33. acc How is three-year total shareholder return (TSR) calculated?
+How are "peaks and valleys" ounted for in the five-year analysis?